Wednesday newsletters always feature a hotel or flight review.

 Last March, I enjoyed a sublime holiday in the Maldives and Sri Lanka.
-I will publish my trip reports over the coming weeks:
+You can read my trip reports here:

 - Review: Lufthansa A330 Business Class Frankfurt to Male (today)